 This step is boring, but vital.
 Do not skip this!

 If you checked the 53 mistakes to avoid when you start a WordPress blog.
-Then you might have noticed that I mentioned several legal mistakes.
+Then you might have noticed that there were several legal mistakes mentioned.
 Including ignoring the legal requirements altogether.

-Also, when you’ve browsed to other websites you definitely would have come across a cookie consent prompt.
-Including the one included at the bottom of the page on this blog when you first visited.
+Also, when you’ve browsed to other websites you definitely should have come across a cookie consent prompt.
+Including the one included here at the bottom of the page when you first visited.

 You could also consider using the Jetpack plugin for this.
 As it also has a cookies and consent banner which is easy to implement.
 Plus as a bonus, there are 42 Jetpack modules.
 Which makes this plugin useful for a range of other tasks too.
 Including things like building a contact form or a WordPress carousel slider gallery.

 Next up, is another boring topic.
 Stay with me, because I promise it is important too!

-But this is just as vital as the legal requirements.
-You’ll want to protect all the hard work you’ve put into your blog, right?
+In fact, it is just as vital as the legal requirements for your blog.
+As you’ll want to protect all the hard work you’ve put into it, right?
 Especially since you’ll be making a lot of changes to your blog as you progress.